 Mailing lists are a free service provided to the JHU community by Hopkins IT Services and the Enterprise Messaging team.
 They provide an easy electronic means for groups to communicate amongst themselves.
 Detailed information may be found on the IT Services web page.

 Actions of student organizations affiliated with the Student Government Association, Graduate Representative Organization, Center for Social Concern, or a University department or administrative office are subject to review and disciplinary proceedings as outlined by those entities.
-Student group umbrella organizations (i.e. Inter-Fraternity Council, Performing Arts Council, etc) may hear initial complaints against a student group providing they have a standing system to adjudicate such complaints.
-The Director of Student Leadership and Involvement and/or the Student Conduct Board may make determinations of disciplinary actions against student groups.
+Student group umbrella organizations (i.e. Inter-Fraternity Council, Performing Arts Council, etc) may hear initial complaints against a student group, providing they have a standing system to adjudicate such complaints.
+The administrative staff of Leadership Engagement & Experiential Development and/or the Student Conduct Board may determine disciplinary actions against student groups.
 Appeals are referred to the Dean and Associate Deans/Executive Directors of Student Life.

 Actions of individuals of an organization may be referred to the Office of the Dean of Student Life for further action as described in the University Conduct Code.
 For clarification of Conduct Code policies, contact the Office of the Dean of Student Life, Mattin Center 210 or call 410-516-8208.

 Student organizations are responsible for informing their guests of all University policies and are accountable for the actions of their guests.
 If a problem arises, the student organization may risk losing their ability to reserve space in the future and may be subject to disciplinary action by the University.